نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

 Methodology: This study employs a conceptual analysis and logical reasoning approach, utilizing library-based and documentary research methods.
-The research framework is structured around Islamic theological sources, historical analysis, and philosophical inquiry, seeking to demonstrate how pilgrimage, in its redefined covenantal perspective, functions as a core mechanism for both spiritual transformation and Islamic civilizational development.
-The research is guided by the following analytical dimensions: one, examining pilgrimage in relation to divine proximity and the role of sacred figures in Islamic thought.
-Two, covenantal Aspects: Establishing the relationship between Ziyarat and the pilgrim’s reaffirmation of their spiritual and social commitments.
-Three, demonstrating how pilgrimage contributes to the formation of Islamic identity, reinforcement of social bonds, and strengthening of the Islamic system.
+The research framework is structured around Islamic theological sources, historical analysis, and philosophical inquiry.
+It aims to demonstrate how pilgrimage, viewed through a redefined covenantal perspective, functions as a core mechanism for both spiritual transformation and the development of Islamic civilization.
+The research is guided by the following analytical dimensions: first, examining pilgrimage about divine proximity and the role of sacred figures in Islamic thought.
+Two, Covenant aspects: Establishing the relationship between Ziyarat and the Pilgrim’s reaffirmation of their spiritual and social commitments.
+Three, demonstrating how pilgrimage contributes to the formation of Islamic identity, reinforces social bonds, and strengthens the Islamic system.

 کلیدواژهها [English]